Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Heidelberg West has 103 active public transport stops.
-These are served by 15 different bus routes that together facilitate 5,613 weekly passenger trips.
+Heidelberg West has 103 active public transport stops, all of which are bus stops.
+These stops are served by 15 different routes that together facilitate 5,613 weekly passenger trips.
 Residents enjoy excellent transport accessibility, with an average distance of 156 meters to the nearest stop.

-The service frequency is 801 trips daily across all routes, translating to about 54 weekly trips per individual stop.
+The service frequency is high, with an average of 801 trips per day across all routes, resulting in approximately 54 weekly trips per individual stop.

 Frequently Asked Questions - Transport